 Unfortunately, parental child abduction for separated couples is increasingly common.

 Parental Child Abduction – Hague Convention

-If your children are abducted by the other parent and taken outside of Australia to another country without your permission or the court’s permission, it will me more or less difficult for you to recover your children back to Australia, depending on whether the country they are in is a signatory to the Hague Convention.
+If your children are abducted by the other parent and taken outside of Australia to another country without your permission or the court’s permission, it will be more or less difficult for you to have your children returned back to Australia, depending on whether the country they are in is a signatory to the Hague Convention.

 The Hague Convention on the Civil Aspects of International Child Abduction is an international agreement between some countries that covers international parental child abduction.